-11.4.4.1 Choice of Measurement Locations
+11.3.6.1 Choice of Measurement Locations

-The noise monitoring locations were identified by preparing using the wind turbine noise model (See 11.4.5 form more detail on wind turbine noise calculations).
-Noise contours for the surrounding area were produces, (see Appendix 11-5) and locations that fell inside the predicted 35 dB L{A90} noise contour, were considered for noise monitoring in line with current best practice guidance outlined in the IoA GPG.
+The noise monitoring locations were identified by preparing a preliminary noise model contour at an early stage of the assessment.
+Any locations that fell inside the predicted 35 dB L{A90} noise contour were considered for noise monitoring in line with current best practice guidance outlined in the IoA GPG.
 The selection of the noise monitoring locations was informed by site visits, discussions with locals and supplemented by reviewing of aerial images of the study area and other online sources of information (e.g. Google Earth).

 The selected locations for the noise monitoring are outlined in the following sections.
-Coordinates for the noise monitoring locations are illustrated on Figure 11-2 and detailed in Table 11-4.
+Coordinates for the noise monitoring locations are detailed in Table 11-4 and illustrated in Table 11-4.

-Table 11-4 Noise Measurement Location Coordinates
+Table 11-4 Measurement Location Coordinates